Farman Fathalian: Biography

 After Iran's revolution music centers were closed, but he continued practicing until he learned how to play flamenco guitar.
 He started teaching flamenco guitar in 1989.
 He had loved Indian music and Indian instruments and he migrated to India in 1992 to study and learned how to play Tabla.
 He returned to Tehran in the same year.

-After he returned to Tehran he formed a concert group named "Ilia" and he started holding concerts with his group on October in 1992.
+After he returned to Tehran he formed a concert group named "Ilia" and he started holding concerts with his group in October in 1992.
 He became known after this concert.
 He continued performing until 1998.

 He introduced a new style of rock to Iran's music portfolio.
 He combined guitar and Indian instruments such as Tabla.